fazliddin2001/photo-gallery-aistudio-nanobanana/README.md

 ### chrome plugin
 1. Download the repo
 2. Open the chrome with developer mode enabled.
 "Load unpacked" -> Choose "plugin" folder.
-3. It should start and automatically download all generated images in aistudio automatically to the default (downloads) folder.
+3. It should start and automatically download all generated images in aistudio to the default (downloads) folder.

 ### editing tool
 1. Download nodejs (i used v16.20.2)